voltrue2/gracenode/README.md

 $ touch configs/conf.json
 </pre>

-Refer to `example-config.json` for an example configuration file.
+Refer to each module's README.md for more detail on configurations.

 ##Bootstrapping GraceNode